1 Preliminary considerations topenlarge

 4 Reduction topenlarge

-Reduce the remaining distal gap with percutaneously applied large pointed reduction forceps.
-Add temporary K-wires if necessary.
+The remaining distal gap is reduced with large pointed reduction forceps applied percutaneously.
+Temporary K-wires can be added if necessary.

 5 Insertion of lag screws topenlarge